aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/png-to-xls/_index.md

 {{% blocks/products/pf/agp/content h2="Save PNG to XLS in Java Online for Free" %}}

-The following example demonstrates how to convert PNG to XLS document format in Java.
+The following example demonstrates how to convert PNG to XLS in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert PNG file into XLS format.
+Follow the easy steps to convert PNG to XLS.
 Upload your PNG file, then simply save it as XLS file.
 For both PNG reading and XLS writing you can use fully qualified filenames.
 The output XLS content and formatting will be identical to the original PNG document.

 {{% /blocks/products/pf/agp/text %}}